DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Evaluation

 \subsubsection{RQ2: How effective are the individual components of \ourtool?}

-In this research question, we explore the impact of the key components of \ourtool on its overall effectiveness.
+In this RQ, we explore the impact of the key components of \ourtool on its overall effectiveness.
 Our methodology primarily incorporates four components: warning-aware slicing, field code, cross-attention mechanism, and focal loss.
-To evaluate the significance of these individual components, we conducted an ablation study of \ourtool by removing each component and observing the consequent effects on performance.
+To evaluate the significance of the individual components, we conducted an ablation study of \ourtool by removing each component and observing the consequent effects on performance.
 Moreover, to further assess the impact of our design choices, we experimented by substituting the LSTM in our encoder with a transformer architecture.

-The impact of each individual component of \ourtool on its effectiveness is detailed in ~\Cref{remove}.
-Our first step was to remove the Field Code component, which resulted in a 3.17\% decrease in the F1-score.
+The impact of each component of \ourtool on its effectiveness is detailed in ~\Cref{remove}.
+Our first step was to remove the Field Code component, which resulted in a 3.39\% decrease in the F1-score.
 This decline can be attributed to the diminished ability of the model to fully understand certain function code statements in the absence of the class variable segment provided by the Field Code.
-Consequently, this led to the model missing warnings that may contain bugs, resulting in false positives and inaccurate verification.
+Consequently, this led to the model missing warnings that may contain bugs, resulting in false positives and inaccurate identification.

-Upon the removal of the slicing component, a decline in \ourtool's effectiveness was observed, with a 1.09\% decrease in the F1-score.
+Upon removing the slicing component, a decline in \ourtool's effectiveness was observed, with a 1.16\% decrease in the F1-score.
 Without this component, the model can encounter some noises (e.g. unrelated data flow in the same function), which adversely affects the tool's focus on locating the bug information.
-Consequently, the precision of warning verification decreases by a large margin.
-Similarly, when we removed the Cross-Attention component, there was a 1.54\% decline in the F1-score, and notably, a substantial 8.36\% drop in precision.
-As discussed earlier, the Cross-Attention mechanism is indeed important for facilitating the mutual integration of warning messages and code information.
-These results indicate that it is essential to consider precise semantics for the fine-grained warning verification.
+Consequently, the precision of warning identification decreases by a large margin.
+Similarly, without the Cross-Attention component, there was a 1.63\% decline in the F1-score, and notably, a substantial 9.01\% drop in precision.
+As discussed earlier, the Cross-Attention mechanism is indeed important for facilitating the mutual integration of warning messages and code.
+The results indicate that it is essential to consider precise semantics for fine-grained warning identification.

+Furthermore, we evaluated the impact of excluding the Function Code component, which is responsible for providing the related information of the warning for the model.
+Removing this component led to a decrease in the F1-score by 1.37\%.
+Specifically, removing Function Code resulted in a decrease in precision by 1.96\%.
+The results suggest that Function Code provides an overall context, allowing the model to build a preliminary understanding of the program’s general structure and semantics.
+In \ourtool, while the function code sets the stage with broad context, the sliced IR zooms in on the critical areas that ultimately impact bug detection, thereby contributing to increased precision.